tomas-fryza/vhdl-course/labs/01-gates/README.md

 ## Lab assignment

 *Copy the [assignment template](assignment.md) to your GitHub repository.
-Prepare all parts in Czech, Slovak or English and submit a link to it via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next laboratory exercise.*
+Complete all parts of this file in Czech, Slovak, or English and submit a link to it via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the task is the day before the next computer exercise.*

 *Vložte [šablonu úkolu](assignment.md) do vašeho GitHub repozitáře.
-Vypracujte všechny části v českém, slovenském, nebo anglickém jazyce a odevzdejte link na něj prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
+Vypracujte všechny části z tohoto souboru v českém, slovenském, nebo anglickém jazyce a odevzdejte link na něj prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
 Termín odevzdání úkolu je den před dalším počítačovým cvičením.*

 <a name="references"></a>